 No more than two pages outlining:

-- Your project status, what you would like to accomplish at the Lab, what you are striving to achieve with the story, relationship to the Lab focus on audience (if any; it is not mandatory), list of readings and workshops, and relationship with play development centres and/or producing companies or collaborators (if any)
+• Your project status, what you would like to accomplish at the Lab, what you are striving to achieve with the story, relationship to the Lab focus on scale (if any; it is not mandatory), list of readings and workshops, and relationship with play development centres and/or producing companies or collaborators (if any).

-- Whether there is a collaborator you wish to attend the Lab, their name, relationship to the project, and their availability.
+• Whether there is a collaborator you wish to attend the Lab, and their name, relationship to the project, and availability.

 Acknowledging the Banff Playwrights Lab